dclancey/groundcloud-interview/README.md

 ### Authentication
 There is basic authentication based on a username/password for a User.

 There are basic REST API's for Restaurant and Delivery.
-At present all API's require authentication.
-However there is not any fine access aside from requiring authentication.
+Authenticaton is required for actions that affect the data (creat/update/delete).
+Viewing the data does not require authentication.

 ## Using the Application